fioreggianni/elastic-cm-sketch/README.md

 `npm run webapp`

 Simulates a Web API serving news.
-For each delivered news article, will communicate referer to the tracker.
+<br>For each delivered news article, will communicate referer to the tracker.

+`npm run webclient`

+Simulates a Web client asking for available news and choosing random articles.
+<br>Web client will continuously pull the webapp for news.